javeria234/Mthree-final-project-team-rocket/README.md

 1. Install and set up MySQL Workbench.

-2. Create a database named pokemon_shop (or your preferred name).
+2. Create a database named pokemart.

-3. Configure the database connection details in the backend's application.properties file.
+3. Configure the database connection details in the backend's application.properties file once the repository has been cloned.

 Example: